box/developer.box.com/guides/events/event-triggers/sign-events.md

 The status provided below in each `additional_details` payload may differ from the example based on the specific sign request details.
-For example, if the requester is the only signer, the status of the `SIGN_DOCUMENT_CREATED` event wilL immediately be `viewed`.
+For example, if the requester is the only signer, the status of the `SIGN_DOCUMENT_CREATED` event will immediately be `viewed`.

 </Message>